 In recent years I have been gripped by another kind of Scandinavian story.
 Like millions of others in the UK and around the world I have become an avid fan of that modern genre of film and book known as Nordic Noir.
 The Bridge, Wallander, Borgen and, of course, The Killing, (to name a few) have hooked me (despite the need to become a very fast reader of subtitles) in a way that no British TV offerings have come close to.
 This interest in all things ‘Scandi’ has been another factor in my decision to visit Sweden.

 The city is an archipelago in the Baltic Sea made up of 14 islands connected by bridges.
 Some of the islands are actually very small and it has to be said that I didn’t often have a sense of island-hopping as I made my way around the Stockholm.
-This came as a surprise (and was ever so slightly disappointing) as I had imagined mini versions of the Oresund Bridge carrying me over wider expanses of water with each island distinct from the next; although some of the main islands are quite unique.
+This came as a surprise as I had imagined mini versions of the Oresund Bridge carrying me over wider expanses of water with each island distinct from the next; although some of the main islands are quite unique.
 This beautiful Baltic Sea harbour with its promenade of tall, grand, brightly coloured houses offers tantalising views beyond, and the promise of distant cold northern lands where the Aurora Borealis lights up the night sky.
 In other words – a fairy tale picture realised.

 Langholmen was formerly a prison island, but is now a gorgeous lush island of trees, including some exotic species which have been planted as part of an ecological preservation initiative.
 Stockholm’s residents flock here at weekends and during the warmer months to enjoy the greenery and picnics on the beaches.
-Passing by on a Baltic boat cruise, I would have liked to disembark and spend some time there myself, but the tight schedule didn’t permit.

 Djurgården is known as the eco-island, home to the theme park, Grunlund, the city zoo and a number of museums including the Biological Science Museum, the Nordik Museum and the Abba Museum, which is popular with tourists.
 I spent a couple of hours walking through the parks and around the lake, taking in the glorious effects of autumn on the leaves.
 This region, the centre of fun and leisure activities during the summer months, looked slightly eerie on an October day when people were sparse and the fairground rides stood at a standstill waiting for the spring.